ConnorDonegan/geostan/index.md

 Incorporate information on data reliability into any **geostan** model.
 Built specifically for American Community Survey (ACS) data.

+### Spatial analysis tools

+Tools for visualizing and measuring spatial autocorrelation and map patterns, for exploratory analysis and model criticism.

 ### The RStan ecosystem

-Compatible with a suite of high-quality R packages for Bayesian inference and model evaluation.
+Compatible with a suite of high-quality R packages for Bayesian inference.

 ### Custom Stan models